 It’s All Yours

 The truth is, this trail is like a blank slate and will wind up having its own meaning and purpose and challenges for each person using it.
 It can seem impossibly difficult for the novice (when I hear someone describe it as “really steep” or “super rocky” I know they are new) or easy breezy cover girl for the accomplished mountain climber.
 It can feel long to little kids and short to ultra runners.
-If you want a challenge, do a double in the snow with a weighted pack; if you want a first-date hike where you’re not likely to get kidnapped, go on a Saturday; if you’re starting out doing solo hikes, Si is your guy (even in terrible weather I have never been alone there).
+Training and need a challenge?
+Do a double in the snow with a weighted pack.
+Or is this a first-date hike where you’re a ibit concerned about being abducted?
+Si on a Saturday.
+If you’re starting out doing solo hikes, Si is your guy (even in terrible weather I have never been alone there).
 The fact that it is so even and so predictable makes it a great hike to measure your progress while training; there was a time I was doing it twice a week, one with weight and one just for speed, and seeing the minutes get shaved off with every trip really kept me motivated and allowed me to see my improvements.

 And then some days it’s just a quiet walk in the mossy foggy woods with no view whatsoever from the top.
 Those might be my favorites, when everything feels primeval and intimate, when there’s enough rain to keep the tourists away but not so much that I’m drenched, when it’s just me and it, and the head gets real quiet, the legs do the work, and the soul can relax into the nourishing mulch and cradling boughs that surround as far as the eye can see.